Volkswagan/Metamorphosis/Capg.md

 - **Use Partitioning** when:
   - Queries filter frequently on specific columns (e.g., date ranges).
   - Reducing scan time is critical.
+  - low cardinality
 - **Use Bucketing** when:
   - Joins need to be optimized across large datasets.
   - You want to avoid too many small partitions (too many small files).
+  - high cardinality

+CREATE TABLE sales_part_bucketed (product_id INT, sale_amount DECIMAL(10, 2))
+PARTITIONED BY (sale_date STRING) CLUSTERED BY (product_id) INTO 10 BUCKETS STORED AS PARQUET;
+-- Load data into the table with both partitioning and bucketing LOAD DATA INPATH '/data/sales_data' INTO TABLE sales_part_bucketed PARTITION (sale_date='2024-09-19');

+df.write.partitionBy('sale_date').bucketBy(10, 'product_id').sortBy('product_id').format('parquet').mode('overwrite') \
+    	.save('/path/to/output/directory')

+  1. Partitioning comes first because it is the most granular way to prune data.
+The engine can ignore entire folders (partitions) that do not match the query, significantly reducing the amount of data read.
+Bucketing comes second because it operates within each partition.
+Use both to avoid too many small partitions (over-partitioning) and too few large partitions (under-partitioning), ensuring even distribution of data within partitions.
+  2.

 ---